carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -mthread-model <arg>

-The thread model to use, e.g. posix, single (posix by default)
+The thread model to use.
+Defaults to 'posix'). <arg> must be 'posix' or 'single'.

 .. option:: -mthreads<arg>